bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Lucas, Hillebrand, Raphael, do you have something to discuss, questions?

-## Complexity in the communication layer. / Why not use Tor?
+## Complexity in the communication layer / Why not use Tor?

 Lucas Ontivero: 00:48:34